 13. Enjoy a Feast at Torikizoku

-So, make sure to include this in your collection of things to do in Shinjuku because it’s definitely worth it.
+So, make sure to include this in your Shinjuku itinerary because it’s definitely worth it.

 Choose from their extensive menu, featuring fried prawns, grilled chicken, and meatball with cheese.
 And of course, try some Kizokuyaki (thigh meat) and Yakitori (chicken skewers).